 - a) Death of an immediate family member - b) Serious illness of an immediate family member requiring personal attention by the student and certified by a medical practitioner specified in the university rules governing the medical certificates. - C. Participation in a university or national level event or any other legitimate cause for which prior permission has been obtained from the Faculty Board. - D. A serious natural disaster where evidence is available to prove that it has affected the candidate. - 9.
-If a student is unable to sit the first available end-semester examination due to any of the reasons stated on Clause (viii), he/ she should sit the very next available examination which shall be considered his/ her first attempt. - 10.
-Letter Grades and Grade Point Values (GPV) for each course shall be calculated based on the following guidelines stipulated on University Grants Commission Circular No. 901 dated 25th November 2008.
+If a student is unable to sit the first available end-semester examination due to any of the reasons stated on Clause (8), he/ she should sit the very next available examination which shall be considered his/ her first attempt. - 10.
+Letter Grades and Grade Point Values (GPV) for each course shall be calculated as per the table below.
+Grade Point Values are calculated based on the guidelines stipulated on the University Grants Commission Circular No. 901 dated 25th November 2008.